-19 Routinely, we conduct periodic health assessments.
-20 This has a couple of purposes.
-The first is to assure that 21 individuals are assessed annually, that they maintain the 22 medical standards and a certain level of physical fitness to 23 be able to do their job.
-The second is to also identify any 24 health outcomes or health issues of personal concern that 25 need to be evaluated and managed further, either by a primary care provider or a specialist that is going to be referred in for their care.
-But also as a function of that periodic health assessment, it is an additional opportunity to ascertain any personal concerns that individual may have about exposures within the environment in which they operate, soldier, or deployed to.

-And so, you know, essentially there are three main points of care, in my view, in which these individuals are evaluated, is downrange if they are experiencing symptoms, it is when they return home, as a function of the postdeployment health assessment process, and it is also at least annually, on a periodic basis, when they are going through a period health assessment.

-14 Captain Feldman: [Off microphone] -- but that 15 information comes back as the deployers come home, with both 16 their pre- and post-deployment surveys and periodic health 17 assessments and there are specific questions that are 18 verbally reviewed on this questionnaire to ensure that 19 dialogue happens with the clinician.
-If you know you were 20 exposed to a location it is in the registry.
-If those 21 clinicians do not have the expertise in their primary care 22 [inaudible] environmental health specialists, industrial 23 health hygiene specialists who consult with those clinicians 24 are available.
-In addition to that [inaudible] are another 25 layer of consultative expertise for those specific questions
+- 1 primary care provider or a specialist that is going to be - 2 referred in for their care.
+But also as a function of that - 3 periodic health assessment, it is an additional opportunity - 4 to ascertain any personal concerns that individual may have - 5 about exposures within the environment in which they - 6 operate, soldier, or deployed to. - 7 And so, you know, essentially there are three main - 8 points of care, in my view, in which these individuals are - 9 evaluated, is downrange if they are experiencing symptoms, - 10 it is when they return home, as a function of the post- - 11 deployment health assessment process, and it is also at - 12 least annually, on a periodic basis, when they are going - 13 through a period health assessment. - Captain Feldman: [Off microphone] -- but that - information comes back as the deployers come home, with both - 16 their pre- and post-deployment surveys and periodic health - 17 assessments and there are specific questions that are - 18 verbally reviewed on this questionnaire to ensure that - 19 dialogue happens with the clinician.
+If you know you were - 20 exposed to a location it is in the registry.
+If those - 21 clinicians do not have the expertise in their primary care - [inaudible] environmental health specialists, industrial - 23 health hygiene specialists who consult with those clinicians - 24 are available.
+In addition to that [inaudible] are another - 25 layer of consultative expertise for those specific questions

-1 that, when a patient comes to a clinic visit and has that 2 concern, those are resources that [inaudible] that 3 individual patient.

-4 Senator Gillibrand: Thank you, and Colonel Newell.
-5 Colonel Newell: Thank you, Senator.
-I agree with my б colleagues.
-I will just add on that the ILER does report 7 those specific questions that we ask about airborne hazards, 8 and so it pulls that.
-So not only are you looking at the 9 occupational environmental health risk assessments of when the member was downrange, multiple times, and you are 10 reviewing those exposures, it is taking those little bits of 11 12 questions that the member has answered regarding airborne 13 hazards from the post-deployment health assessment and the 14 periodic health assessment.

-And we also have a new separation health assessment that has been under development for the last year.
-It should be released this fall.
-And it also goes into detail about airborne hazards and chemicals of that nature, and that will also be documented.

-20 Senator Gillibrand: Thank you.
-Any further questions?
-21 Senator Tillis: Just one.
-I just want to echo Senator 22 Gillibrand, or re-emphasize Senator Gillibrand on current 23 active burn pits.
-Some of the process that led to these 24 being operationally necessary I think would be very helpful 25 for the committee.
+- 1 that, when a patient comes to a clinic visit and has that - 2 concern, those are resources that [inaudible] that - 3 individual patient. - 4 Senator Gillibrand: Thank you, and Colonel Newell. - 5 Colonel Newell: Thank you, Senator.
+I agree with my - 6 colleagues.
+I will just add on that the ILER does report - 7 those specific questions that we ask about airborne hazards, - 8 and so it pulls that.
+So not only are you looking at the - 9 occupational environmental health risk assessments of when - 10 the member was downrange, multiple times, and you are - 11 reviewing those exposures, it is taking those little bits of - 12 questions that the member has answered regarding airborne - 13 hazards from the post-deployment health assessment and the - 14 periodic health assessment. - And we also have a new separation health assessment - 16 that has been under development for the last year.
+It - 17 should be released this fall.
+And it also goes into detail - 18 about airborne hazards and chemicals of that nature, and - 19 that will also be documented. - 20 Senator Gillibrand: Thank you.
+Any further questions? - 21 Senator Tillis: Just one.
+I just want to echo Senator - 22 Gillibrand, or re-emphasize Senator Gillibrand on current - 23 active burn pits.
+Some of the process that led to these - 24 being operationally necessary I think would be very helpful - 25 for the committee.